SumiSastri/dev-blogs/docs/index.md

 ---
 layout: default
-title: Home - Teach yourself to code
+title: Home
 nav_order: 1
-has_children: true
 ---

-# Home - Teach yourself to code
+# Teach yourself to code

 Hi I am Sumi, a full-stack developer.
 I did a bootcamp to learn to code.
 But you can do it yourself, with no experience.